bitovi/router-4-web-component/README.md

 The server includes a custom middleware component to transpile TypeScript files on the fly.
 See `server/lws-ts-get.mjs`.

-The server's configuration file `lws.config.js` has been customized to return ".mjs" files as "text/javascript"
+The server's configuration file `lws.config.js` has been customized with some rewrite file for router files and source map files.

+The server reads from the `app` directory.
+The files in `app` import router functionality from the `dist` directory.